tskit-dev/tskit/docs/data-model.md

 respect to any other tables.
 Individuals can have a reference to their parent individuals, if present these references must be valid or null (-1).

-Individuals must be sorted such that parents are before children.
-Sorting a set of tables using {meth}`TableCollection.sort` will ensure that this requirement is fulfilled.
+A valid tree sequence does not require individuals to be sorted in any particular order, and sorting a set of tables using {meth}`TableCollection.sort` has no effect on individuals.
+However, individuals can be optionally sorted using {meth}`TableCollection.sort_individuals`.

 (sec_node_requirements)=